 Find out more about the island’s murderous past as the latest mystery unfolds.

-Pious Poison is the third book in the exciting new Reverend Jessamy Ward Mystery Series by Penelope Cress.
+Divine Death is the fourth book in the exciting new Reverend Jessamy Ward Mystery Series by Penelope Cress.

 On a strange blue planet… Where cats rule their human minions…

 The people of earth do their best to survive.

 Worshipped for centuries, these furry killing machines use cunning, guile, and raging ambivalence to get their way.

 These are their stories.